How To Choose Eye-Catching Color Combinations For Embroidery

 • Yellow and Purple

-These are not the only combinations, as you can also use tertiary colors that are opposite to one another on the wheel as well.
+These are not the only combinations, as you can also use tertiary colors that are opposite to one another on the wheel.
 The only thing that matters is that they are opposite to one another!

 Using complimentary colors balance one another out and can make the colors really stand out and appear brighter.